Northern Ireland Executive: 2016–2017

 The fourth Executive was formed following the May 2016 election.
 The SDLP, UUP and Alliance Party left the Executive and formed the Official Opposition for the first time.
 Ministerial positions were proportionally allocated between the DUP and Sinn Féin, with independent unionist Claire Sugden serving as Minister of Justice.
 The government collapsed on 16 January 2017, after Martin McGuinness resigned in protest over the Renewable Heat Incentive scandal.
 His resignation sparked a snap election as Sinn Féin refused to re-nominate a deputy First Minister.

 In 2018, Arlene Foster stated that the ongoing political deadlock was caused by Sinn Féin's insistence on an Irish Language Act that would grant legal status to the Irish language in Northern Ireland, which Foster's party refuses to allow.

+Departments Act (Northern Ireland) 2016

+The Departments Act (Northern Ireland) 2016 is an act of the Northern Ireland Assembly which reorganised the functions of the departments of the Northern Ireland Executive.

+The legislative basis for departments of the Northern Ireland Executive is set out in section 17 of the Northern Ireland Act 1998.